bigdatabigheart/2017-challenges/CHALLENGES.md

 Here are three challenges around these IoT devices:

-* Architect a "Deploy to AWS" feature?
+* Create a "Deploy to AWS" feature
   - At the moment users must configure a MongoDB on another provider to deploy CGM in the Cloud - can it be done as a one-stop shop with AWS?
   - Can it be deployed in the free tier of AWS?